coderanger/coderanger.net/content/posts/thinking.md

 ---
 title: Thinking Like A Chef
 date: 2016-10-13
-published: false
 ---

-One of the first major stumbling blocks I see with new users in the Chef community is learning to think in the same way as Chef does.
+One of the first major stumbling blocks I see with new users in the Chef community is learning to think the same way as Chef.

 # Procedural Code